 For real estate operators, eligible property includes improvements to an interior portion of a nonresidential building if the improvements are placed in service after the initial construction phase and once the building is fully operational (in other words, for value-add improvements).
 The TCJA also expands the definition of eligible property to include the following expenditures for nonresidential buildings:

 This should slightly improve after-tax return potential for value-add real estate investors and developers, which will ultimately filter down to investors who participate passively in value-add projects through a platform like EquityMultiple.

 The Bottom Line: How Tax Law Will Impact Your Real Estate Investments

 How your real estate investments are treated by tax code depends on the nature and extent of your investments, your location, and other specific aspects of your individual tax situation.
-Many of the fine points of new tax law (and impact on your portfolio) are esoteric and endlessly complex (if you don’t believe us, try reading through this memo from the IRS on new deductions available via pass-through entities).
+Many of the fine points of new tax law and their impact on your portfolio are esoteric and endlessly complex—if you don’t believe us, try reading through this memo from the IRS on new deductions available via pass-through entities.